 - It is moisturizing, skin softening, noncomedogenic and nonacnegenic and prevents excess oil from diluting other skin care products such as makeup.

 - Dimethicone may even slightly improve the thickness of the top living layer of your skin called the epidermis.

-Because it acts as a barrier however, dimethicone can affect Retin A penetration into the skin.
+Because it acts as a barrier however, dimethicone may affect the penetration of some ingredients such as Retin A into the skin.
 It depends on how much dimethicone is in the product though.
 Products with a large amount of dimethicone could well block tretinoin if they are applied first.
-Products with a very small amount of dimethicone, like in most moisturizers including the Daily Moisturizing Face Cream Oily/Normal or Dry/Normal.
-I have built thousands of skin care routines with these creams and have never found them to have any practical effect on Retin A penetration.

 Apply moisturizer before tretinoin not after tretinoin

 There is no point in applying your moisturizer after Retin A because moisturizers need to be applied immediately after toweling your skin dry in order for them to work.
 Retin A in my practice, on the other hand, is always applied after waiting 15 or more minutes after toweling dry and applying other products (including your moisturizer).
 This helps to prevent skin irritation, chapping and the retinoid dermatitis.
 I've been prescribing tretinoin since it was first released for acne in the mid-1980s.
 I have extensive experience with helping all complexion types tolerate this medicine and I've learned that waiting 15 minutes really reduces tretinoin skin peeling.